-Select the calendar link (above) for a complete listing of athletic events with times, locations, and directions to away games.
-You can even download the events you choose into either MS Outlook or a PDA!
+Select the calendar link at the left for a complete listing of athletic events with times, locations, and directions to away games.

 Athletic participation forms:

 West Albany High School offers a full program of interscholastic athletics for boys & girls.

 Academic Standards For Athletics and Activities (Band, Choir, Speech, Cheer, Dance)